 Family allowances: Benefit amounts vary among funds and may be paid in cash or in kind.
-A child assessed with a disability of at least 60% receives a double allowance.
+A double allowance is paid to a child assessed with a disability of at least 60%.

 Surviving spouse allowance: Twelve monthly allowances are paid to a widow or the guardian of dependent children.
-If the surviving spouse or guardian dies, the surviving children receive a lump sum of 12 months of benefit.
+If the surviving spouse or guardian dies, a lump sum of 12 months of benefit is paid to the surviving children.